jaekwon/writings/atomone/utility_of_atone.md

 ## The Problem

-However, there are no applications in the Cosmos ecosystem that has thus far saturated a blockchain's transaction capacity to the degree that horizontal scaling is necessary.
+However, there are no applications in the Cosmos ecosystem that have thus far saturated a blockchain's transaction capacity to the degree that horizontal scaling is necessary.
 The Cosmos ecosystem has the CosmosSDK, as well as various VM smart contract platforms based on the EVM as well as CosmWASM yet we don't have a killer consumer app.
-Even Osmosis's blocks aren't saturated.
+Even [Osmosis's blocks](https://www.mintscan.io/osmosis/block) aren't saturated.

 The problem is not just in the Cosmos ecosystem.
 Today, the userbase of crypto has not been significantly increasing.
 Bitcoin has the same number of unique